GiovanH/unofficial-homestuck-collection/MODDING.md

 Each `PageDefinition` has the following properties:

 - `component` (object): The object defining the vue component.
 See [documentation](https://vuejs.org/v2/guide/components.html).

+Note that the `component` object has two special page functions that take, as their argument, the context state of the *tabframe* element, as the page itself will usually be unloaded.

-- `title` (`function(url)`): A function that should return the tab title of the page, given its url.
-This function is passed the whole url, not routeParams.
+- `title` (`function(ctx)`): A function that should return the tab title of the page.
-- `theme` (`function(url)`) (optional): A function that should return a theme id bassed on the url of the page.
+- `theme` (`function(ctx)`) (optional): A function that should return a theme id bassed on the url of the page.
 This may or may not style the app window depending on user settings.
-See above for url details.
 Return anything falsey to use the default theme.